exoplatform/exo-documentation/docs/PersonalApplications.rst

 |AC_image5|

-Application center is devided into 2 parts: on at the right listing your favorite applications and the second listing the whole applications your are allowed to view and use.
+Application center is divided into 2 parts: on the right listing your favorite applications and the second listing the whole applications your are allowed to view and use.

 This second part contains applications cards with these details for each one: